chemprop/chemprop/docs/source/tutorial/cli/fingerprint.rst

    chemprop fingerprint --test-path <test_path> --model-path <model_path>

-where :code:`<test_path>` is the path to the CSV file containing SMILES strings, and :code:`<model_path>` is the path to the trained model (.ckpt or .pt file) or a directory containing the trained model files.
+where :code:`<test_path>` is the path to the CSV file containing SMILES strings, and :code:`<model_path>` is the location of checkpoint(s) or model file(s) to use for prediction.
+It can be a path to either a single pretrained model checkpoint (.ckpt) or single pretrained model file (.pt), a directory that contains these files, or a list of path(s) and directory(s).
+If a directory, will recursively search and predict on all found (.pt) models.
 By default, predictions will be saved to the same directory as the test path.
 If desired, a different directory can be specified by using :code:`--output <path>`

 For example:

 .. code-block::

-    chemprop predict --test-path tests/data/smis.csv \
+    chemprop fingerprint --test-path tests/data/smis.csv \
     --model-path tests/data/example_model_v2_regression_mol.ckpt \
     --output fps.csv

 Specifying FFN encoding layer